Girish Sant

-Girish Sant was a noted energy analyst held in high esteem as an energy policy commentator from India.
+Girish Sant (1966–2012) was a noted Indian energy analyst held in high esteem as an energy policy commentator from India.
 He co-founded the non-governmental organisation Prayas in Pune, India.
 His analytical inputs helped shape India's energy policy over the decades of the 1990s and 2000s.
 He was considered an effective team builder and mentored several energy researchers and activists.

 Formative years

 Girish spent his childhood in Thane, and joined IIT Mumbai in 1982 for BTech in Chemical engineering.
 After completing BTech in 1986, he also completed Masters in Energy Systems in 1988 from IIT.

 Girish's years in IIT Mumbai brought out his leadership, team building and mountaineering skills.
 He was an accomplished mountaineer and rock climber, and made important rock climbing ascents with fellow mountaineers including the first ever climb of the Konkan Kada.
 He was an active member of the IIT Mountaineering Club and also the Institute Mountaineering Secretary during 1985–86.

 During his stay at IIT, particularly during his Masters study, Girish started thinking about full-time work in a field of direct social relevance along with friends – Ajit Gaunekar and Aniruddha Ketkar.
 He started interacting with Subodh Wagle, then research fellow at Center for Technology Alternatives for Rural Areas, with whom he explored appropriate technologies, rural society and related developmental paradigms.